alex-spataru/frc-robot-programming/GLOSSARY.md

 The on-board computer of the robot.
 It loads your robot code and manages attached controllers and devices.

+## FRC

+Acronym for "FIRST Robotics Competition".
+Its a high-school level international robotics competition that takes places on a yearly basis.
+Teams have a 6 week period to design, build and program a robot that competes for the yearly challenge.

 ## PDP

 Acronym for "Power Distribution Panel".
 It distributes electrical power to all the controllers and devices that need it.